LiNk-NY/wercker-step-r-dependencies/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.10
+- use BiocManager instead of BiocInstaller

 ## 0.0.9
 - use run_script, add keyword